Tempelhofer Feld: Use as a parade ground

+The field's function as a parade ground was maintained until spring 1914.

 Berlin-Tempelhof Airport

 In 1922, work began to turn the area into Tempelhof Airport.
 The initial construction was completed by 1928, with further expansion planned by Ernst Sagabiel in 1934.
 The new airport building was then built from 1936 to 1941.

 Starting in 1940, the airport building was used exclusively by the arms industry.
 For example, for the assembly and maintenance of the dive combat aircraft Ju 87.
 To conduct this work, thousands of forced laborers were brought from all over Europe, with their camps and accommodations located on the field itself.

 After the end of World War II, flight operations resumed.
 The airport gained particular importance during the Berlin blockade from 1948 to 1949, with supply aircraft sometimes landing as often as every 90 seconds.

 In 1970, after the construction of Tegel Airport, the airport was temporarily closed to civilian air traffic, reopening in 1985.
 All flight operations were later discontinued completely in 2008, due to the construction of the Berlin Brandenburg International Airport (BER), although this airport did not open until 2020.